How much do 11 days in Sri Lanka cost? A general estimate based on my own spending with and without a tuk tuk rental. Travel in Sri Lanka now!

 As I already mentioned, I only paid 50% of the going rate.
 And let me tell you that the experience is worth every single cent even if you pay the full price.

-There are other national parks where you can go on a safari in Sri Lanka, but if your main goal is to see elephants, Kaudulla or Minneriya National Park or your the best spot.
+There are other national parks where you can go on a safari in Sri Lanka, but if your main goal is to see elephants, Kaudulla or Minneriya National Park are the best spots.
 These national parks are where the yearly gathering of hundreds of elephants occurs.

 Ensure that the company you book the safari with knows in which of the two parks the elephants currently are and that it offers a change of park free of charge in case the elephants are in the other one.